foliojs/restructure/README.md

 ### Buffer

-Extracts a slice of the buffer to a Node `Buffer`.
+Extracts a slice of the buffer to a `Uint8Array`.
 The length can be a constant, or taken from a previous field in the parent structure.

 ```javascript